heymichal/heymichal.github.io/_posts/2020-10-03-personal-knowledge-management-with-zettelkasten-and-obsidian.md

 I took a dive into the wondrous world of Personal Knowledge Management (PKM) systems.
 I read about and experimented with various strategies to figure out which one works best for me (although that will be a continuous and never-ending process).
 What I do want my system to be is [Stupid Simple](https://en.wikipedia.org/wiki/KISS_principle).
 Starting from this principle, I ended up using a combination of Zettelkasten, [LYT](https://forum.obsidian.md/t/lyt-kit-live-on-obsidian-publish-downloadable-on-oct-13th/390) (notes organized with an index) and [Obsidian](https://obsidian.md/).
 Let me take you on a trip through my second brain.

-## The method: Zettelkasten with IMF/LYT
+## The method: Zettelkasten with LYT

 My second brain is built on two pillars: Zettelkasten and Linking Your Thinking (LYT).